aurioldegbelo/geosoft2021/README.md

 # Geosoft2021

-Repository to store examples used to prepare the Geosoft I lecture (SoSe 2021) at the Institute for Geoinformatics, University of Münster.
+Repository with examples used to prepare the Geosoft I lecture (SoSe 2021) at the Institute for Geoinformatics, University of Münster.